Estuary

 Stitch - ETL Tool

-Stitch is a SaaS-based batch ELT tool, originally developed as part of the Singer open-source project within RJMetrics.
-After its acquisition by Talend in 2018, Stitch has continued to provide a straightforward, cloud-native solution for automating the extraction and loading of data into data warehouses.
+Stitch is a SaaS-based batch ELT tool originally developed as part of the Singer open-source project within RJMetrics.
+After its acquisition by Talend in 2018, Stitch has continued to provide a straightforward, cloud-native solution for automating data extraction and loading into data warehouses.
 Although branded as an ETL tool, Stitch operates primarily as a batch ELT platform, moving raw data from sources to targets without real-time capabilities.

 Pros